End of the Year Library Tips

 • Last week of June - send second notices.
 I’m always hopeful my outstanding list is very small by this time!
 I hand deliver these notices to these students.
 During this week I collect any fines, and delete (or mark lost) the books that have not been returned.

-Tip 2: File Paperwork and Books
+Tip 2: File Paperwork & Sort Books

 Tip 3: Make a List of Notes for the New School Year

-• start coding lessons earlier in the year
+• Begin coding lessons earlier

-• add some new titles to the junior fiction collection
+• Add titles to junior-fiction collection

 Best of luck with the end of the year!